schalkdaniel/cacb-paper-bmr/README.md

 Each folder contains a script `analyse.R` which can be used to reproduce the results and figures from the paper.
 The `benchmark.R` files can be used to rerun all benchmarks.
 Be careful when recomputing everything because of very long runtimes of multiple weeks/months depending on the machine.

+Additionally, the folder `appendix` contains the simulation study for skewed distribution and outliers as well as the big data examples.
+The links to download and pre-process the raw data for the big data examples are given in the folders.

 ### Run the docker

 Running the docker provides an RStudio API in your browser with all packages pre-installed and data to inspect the results.
 Therefore do: